Stewards of Children

 (To include basic study design, measures, results, and notable limitations)

-This article discusses the benefits and limitations of conducting the Stewards of Children program online from the perspective of participants, including what participants found effective, what challenges were most commonly encountered, and trainee perspectives of the program's overall impact.
+The purpose of the study was to assess the benefits and limitations of conducting the Stewards of Children program online from the perspective of participants, including what participants found effective, what challenges were most commonly encountered, and trainee perspectives of the program’s overall impact.
+Participants were assigned to either the intervention group that received Stewards of Children or to a waitlist comparison group that received treatment later.
+Measures utilized include study-developed surveys.
 Results indicate that the majority of participants felt that the online format was effective and that this particular training was useful.
-Participants indicated that they found the online environment appropriate for a sensitive training topic such as Child Sexual Abuse Prevention.
+Participants indicated that they found the online environment appropriate for a sensitive training topic such as child sexual abuse prevention.
 Participants also highly rated the resources made available to them throughout the training for emotional support.
 Limitations include that the study did not discuss the impact of the training on the prevention or identification of abuse.

 Length of controlled postintervention follow-up: Six months.